AeroWidescreen/NFSMWHDReflections/README.md

 A: It requires custom shaders that I haven't found a reliable way to implement.
 Ideally, I'm waiting for the next release of osdever's shaders.

 Q: Why does the mirror look blurrier than usual?
 A: This is due to how visual treatment works; it acts as a primitive form of anti-aliasing.
-You can get a sharper image with RestoreVisualTreatment = 2.
+You can use RestoreVisualTreatment = 1 for a sharper image.

 Q: Why did you remove the MirrorTint feature?
 A: It's been replaced with RestoreVisualTreatment.
 The color of the visual treatment can be changed using Extra Options.